cpich3g/RFP-Copilot/README.md

-# 🤖 AI-Powered RFP Analyzer: An Azure-Based Multi-Agent Accelerator for RFP & Proposal Evaluation Using Semantic Kernel
+# 🤖 AI-Powered RFP Analyzer: An Azure-Based Multi-Agent Accelerator for RFP & Proposal Evaluation Using Microsoft Agent Framework

 A turnkey, multi-agent solution accelerator for automating the evaluation of RFPs/RFTs and Vendor/Supplier Proposals.
 This accelerator helps procurement teams reduce manual effort, ensure compliance, analyze vendor capabilities, and generate strategic negotiation recommendations—delivered as a structured, final evaluation report ; all deployed in your Azure tenant in under an hour.